agwavick/vex-hugo/exampleSite/content/english/products/product-6.md

 ---
-title: "Realme Watch"
+title: Gold Stainless Steel Case with Leather Link
-date: 2019-10-17T11:22:16+06:00
+date: 2019-10-17T11:22:16.000+06:00
 images:
-  - "images/showcase/showcase-6.png"
+- images/showcase/showcase-6.png
-  - "images/showcase/showcase-2.png"
+- images/showcase/showcase-2.png
-  - "images/showcase/showcase-3.png"
+- images/showcase/showcase-3.png
-  - "images/showcase/showcase-4.png"
+- images/showcase/showcase-4.png

-# meta description
-description : "this is meta description"

-# product Price
+description: Apple Watch
-price: "30.00"
+price: '30.00'
-discount_price: "25.00"
+discount_price: '25.00'

-# product variation
-colors : ["black","white","gray"]
-sizes : ["small","medium","large"]

-draft: false
+colors:
+- black
+- white
+- gray
+sizes:
+- small
+- medium
+- large

 ---

-Apple Watch is a line of smartwatches produced by Apple Inc. It incorporates fitness tracking and health-oriented capabilities with integration with iOS and other Apple products and services.
+The stainless steel case is durable and polished to a shiny, mirror-like finish.

+The Leather Link is made from handcrafted Roux Granada leather with no clasps or buckles, and has embedded magnets for a secure and adjustable fit.